minecraftforum/rules-archive/rules/global/rules.markdown

 * __Giveaways__

-    User-run giveaways or contents for prizes of monetary value are not allowed.
+    Member-run giveaways or contents for prizes of monetary value are not allowed.

 * __Advertise__